eddiebrunson/Udacity_Data_Structures_Algorithms_Notes/2_DS_Lesson1_Arrays_and_Linked_Lists.md

 But wait, didn't we just say that lists *don't* have indexes!?
 This seems to directly contradict that dinstinction.

 The reason for this confusion is simply one of terminology.
-THe earlier description we gave of lists is correct in *general* --that is, usually when you hear someone refer to something as a "list", that is what they mean.
+The earlier description we gave of lists is correct in *general* --that is, usually when you hear someone refer to something as a "list", that is what they mean.
 However, in Python the term is used differently.

 We will not get into all of the details, but the important thing you need to know is the following: If you were to look under the hood, you would find that a **Python list is essentially implemented like an array**(specifically, it behaves like a *dynamic array*) In particular, **the elements of a Python list are contiguous in memory, and they can be accessed using an index.**

 In addition to the underlying array, a Python list also includes some additional behavior.
-For example, you can use things like`pop` and `append` methods on a Python list to add or remove items. using those methods, you can essentially utilize a Python list like a stack( which is another data structure).
+For example, you can use things like`pop` and `append` methods on a Python list to add or remove items using those methods, you can essentially utilize a Python list like a stack( which is another data structure).

 In generally, we will try to avoid using things like `pop` and `append`, because these are high-level language features that may not be available to you in other languages.
 In most cases, we will ignore the extra functionality that comes with Python lists, and instead use them **as if they were simple arrays.** This allows us to see how the underlying data structures work, regardless of the language you are using to implement those structures.